ShervanGharibzade/WaxonVue/README.md

 # waxonvue

-Waxonvue is project about disngers and build with vue and tailwindcss , lightbox , swiper , vuescroll. it's spa page , i use vuex for calling personnal data , adn tailwindcss use for styling and responsive with help lightbox in gallery and swiper on carousel , vuescroll for
+Waxonvue is project about disgners and build with vue and tailwindcss , lightbox , swiper , vuescroll. it's spa page , i use vuex for calling personnal data , and tailwindcss use for styling and responsive with help lightbox in gallery and swiper on carousel , vuescroll for

 ## Project setup